microsoft/fast/specs/flyout/flyout.md

     ** See the [W3C Specification](https://w3c.github.io/aria-practices/#dialog_roles_states_props) for requirements and details.

 *Properties*
-- `targetElement` - the reference to the HTMLElement used as target
+- `targetElement` - the reference to the HTMLElement used as target, required to set up anchored region properly
-- `viewportElement` - the reference to the HTMLElement used as the viewport, required to set up anchored region properly
+- `viewportElement` - the reference to the HTMLElement used as the viewport
 - `flyoutVisible` - boolean, whether or not the Flyout is visible, for use inside the controller without changing exposed `hidden` attribute

 *Slots*